owyongsk/ruby-sendhub/README.md

 ##Usage

-Currently, only three methods are implemented as this is my first Gem ever.
+Currently, only a few methods are implemented as this is my first Gem ever.
 Woohoo! "cries"

 Create a new instance of the API wrapper: